Cyclicity of All Anti-NMHV and N$^2$MHV Tree Amplitudes in N=4 SYM: Introduction

 \section{Introduction}

+$\mathcal{N}\!=\!4$ super Yang-Mills theory has been the most understood quantum field theory so far.
+In recent years, tremendous progress on the scattering amplitudes of planar $\mathcal{N}\!=\!4$ SYM was made through its connection to positive Grassmannian, momentum twistors and on-shell diagrams \cite{ArkaniHamed:2012nw,ArkaniHamed:2009vw}.
+In this new context, the well known BCFW recursion relation \cite{Britto:2005fq} using massless spinors has an elegant generalization \cite{ArkaniHamed:2010kv} in momentum twistor space.
+This efficient machinery is powerful for generating tree amplitudes and loop integrands, and it can manifest dual superconformal invariance of planar $\mathcal{N}\!=\!4$ SYM.
+There is a \textsc{Mathematica} package ``\verb"positroids"'' to implement these results, with investigations on various mathematical aspects of positive Grassmannian \cite{Bourjaily:2012gy}.
+More relevant background on amplitudes can be found in \cite{Elvang:2013cua,Henn:2014}.

-Tree amplitudes in planar $\mathcal{N}\!=\!4$ super Yang-Mills theory have an impressive simplicity in the language of positive Grassmannian in momentum twistor space, namely the so-called two-fold simplex-like structures \cite{Rao:2016out}, a concise review can be referred in \cite{Rao:2017sbs}.
+In particular, tree amplitudes in planar $\mathcal{N}\!=\!4$ SYM have an impressive simplicity in the language of positive Grassmannian in momentum twistor space, namely the so-called two-fold simplex-like structures \cite{Rao:2016out}, a concise review can be referred in \cite{Rao:2017sbs}.
 In terms of Grassmannian geometry representatives specifying linear dependencies of different ranks and empty slots for null columns, information of amplitudes can be compactly captured by finite numbers of fully-spanning cells and their growing parameters.
 Given a fixed $k$, as $(k\!+\!2)$ is the number of negative helicities, there is no new full cell beyond $n\!=\!4k\!+\!1$, then after we identify all full cells with their growing parameters at this critical $n$, N$^k$MHV amplitudes are known once for all up to any number of external particles.
+This is an extension following the logic similar to \cite{Drummond:2008cr,ArkaniHamed:2009dg}.